New disclosure shows growing Kushner wealth, debt

 WASHINGTON (AP) — Financial disclosure forms released late Monday show that White House special adviser — and President Donald Trump's son-in-law — Jared Kushner's wealth and debt both appear to have risen over the year, an indication of the complex state of his finances and the potential conflicts that confront some of his investments.

 Disclosures issued by the White House for Kushner and his wife, Trump's daughter Ivanka, showed that Kushner held assets totaling at least $181 million.
-His previous 2017 disclosure had showed assets in at least the $140 million range.
-Kushner and Ivanka Trump, jointly held at least $240 million in assets last year.
+His previous disclosure filed in April 2017 had showed assets in at least the $140 million range.

 The financial disclosures released by the White House and filed with the U.S. Office of Government Ethics routinely show both assets and debts compiled in broad ranges between low and high estimates, making it difficult to precisely chart the rise and fall of the financial portfolios of federal government officials.